 Instead of a written blog, a video this time.
 I hope to make one in the field during the harvest season here as well.
 Someone took below video when I shared my story during a meeting of my organisation in the US last month.
 So have a look at me staggering of how a 9-year old boy chased his dream to work in Africa.

 As an update, after having fled war in South Sudan and a well-spent year in Uganda, I am gearing up for a new project in Congo and just arrived in my new home Bukavu, in Eastern Congo.
-In the following weeks I plan to post a story on the “chefs de protocol” and other funny oddities I am coming across here as I settle into a new place.

 This year has not been a merry one.
 5 years after independence the newest nation on earth is still ravaged by civil war.
 Come Christmas, people are looking for shimmers of hope.
 There is one such shimmer I want to share…